bowen0701/bowen0701.github.io/_posts/2016-09-10-github-jekyll-blog.md

 - Your posts are stuck forever in an ugly, Wordpress-specific SQL database (ew).
 You can't easily import/export posts.
 You do not really own your content in raw and nimble form.
 - Wordpress is blocked in China.

+I used Wordpress for blogging for more than three years (you can see this from my old blog posts) and totally aggreed his concerns.

 ## Jekyll on Github <3

 [Jekyll](http://jekyllrb.com/) introduces itself as a tool for building "Simple, blog-aware, static sites", and was originally written by one of the Github co-founders, Tom Preston-Werner.
 In Karpathy's words: "It is flat and transparent: Your blog workspace is a single folder with a config file, and a few folders for CSS and HTML templates."
 With Jekyll you can write your blog posts in simple [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), which is easy to use with script and mathjax and image syntax.
 Further, as you might expect, Karpathy added, "Jekyll is tightly integrated with [Github](https://github.com): create a repository that looks like `username.github.io` and add your files to the repo.
 Github will automatically compile your files with Jekyll."
 For example, mine lives on [bowen0701.github.io](bowen0701.github.io).
 Thus, Github makes sure that your blog is backed up forever in markdown, and also hosts your content!